 Harbinger and Rheinmetall Develop 500-mile Autonomous Military Trucks

-American Rheinmetall and electric truck startup Harbinger announced a partnership on May 27 to develop a family of robotic and uncrewed ground vehicles (UGVs) for U.S. military logistics, the companies said in a press release (Rheinmetall).
-Reporting describes the effort as built around Harbinger's autonomy-ready, hybrid-electric, drive-by-wire medium-duty chassis and Rheinmetall's vehicle integration and mission systems expertise (Rheinmetall; Manufacturing Dive).
-Interesting Engineering reports the concept targets an Extended Range Electric Vehicle with roughly a 500-mile range.
-Manufacturing Dive reports Rheinmetall will invest 41 million dollars across six U.S. facilities to expand capacity.
-Electrek says joint demonstrations and near-term prototyping are expected this summer and includes a direct quote from Harbinger CEO John Harris on removing drivers to keep service members out of harm's way.
+American Rheinmetall and electric-truck startup Harbinger announced a partnership on May 27, 2026 to develop a family of robotic and uncrewed ground vehicles (UGVs) for US military logistics, the companies said in a press release.
+The effort pairs Harbinger's autonomy-ready, hybrid-electric, drive-by-wire medium-duty chassis with American Rheinmetall's vehicle integration and mission-systems expertise.
+Interesting Engineering reports the concept targets an extended-range electric vehicle with roughly 500-mile range; the design emphasizes autonomous operation, silent watch, and reduced thermal and acoustic signatures.
+Manufacturing Dive reports American Rheinmetall's broader US manufacturing expansion includes about $41 million across six facilities.
+Electrek reports joint demonstrations and near-term prototyping are expected this summer, and quotes Harbinger CEO John Harris on removing drivers to keep service members out of harm's way.

 What happened

-American Rheinmetall and Harbinger announced a partnership on May 27 to develop a family of robotic and uncrewed ground vehicles to support U.S. Department of War modernization priorities, according to a Rheinmetall press release.
-The partners say the collaboration pairs American Rheinmetall's vehicle integration and mission-systems expertise with Harbinger's commercially derived, autonomy-ready hybrid-electric chassis and drive-by-wire architectures (Rheinmetall; Manufacturing Dive).
-Interesting Engineering frames the concept as an Extended Range Electric Vehicle targeting roughly 500-mile range.
-Manufacturing Dive reports American Rheinmetall plans to invest 41 million dollars across six U.S. manufacturing facilities to expand production capacity and strengthen the supply chain.
+American Rheinmetall and Harbinger announced a partnership on May 27, 2026 to develop a family of robotic and uncrewed ground vehicles supporting US Department of War modernization priorities, according to a Rheinmetall press release distributed via PR Newswire.
+The collaboration pairs American Rheinmetall's vehicle integration and mission-systems expertise with Harbinger's commercially derived, autonomy-ready hybrid-electric chassis and drive-by-wire architecture.
+Interesting Engineering frames the concept as an extended-range electric vehicle targeting roughly 500-mile range.

 Technical details

-Electrek reports the teams expect joint demonstrations to begin this summer with near-term prototyping opportunities through Commercial Solutions Openings, Other Transaction Authorities, and traditional programs of record if concepts are validated (Electrek).
-The Rheinmetall press release emphasizes U.S. designs, engineering, and manufacturing "at the speed of need" for DoW priorities and includes a quoted statement from Matthew Warnick, CEO of American Rheinmetall: "Soldiers need robotics they can trust, at a cost that lets them field them in the numbers required to win" (Rheinmetall).
-Electrek quotes Harbinger CEO John Harris: "Most importantly, by taking the driver out of the vehicle with advanced autonomy and teleoperation, we can keep service men and women out of harm's way" (Electrek).
+Electrek reports the teams expect joint demonstrations to begin this summer, with near-term prototyping pursued through Commercial Solutions Openings, Other Transaction Authorities, and traditional programs of record if concepts are validated.
+The Rheinmetall release quotes Matthew Warnick, CEO of American Rheinmetall: 'Soldiers need robotics they can trust, at a cost that lets them field them in the numbers required to win.'
+Electrek quotes Harbinger CEO John Harris: 'Most importantly, by taking the driver out of the vehicle with advanced autonomy and teleoperation, we can keep service men and women out of harm's way.'

 What to watch